Skip Ribbon Commands

 Prevent Child Deaths in Hot Cars Prevent Child Deaths in Hot Cars

-Here is what parents need to know about the danger of hot cars, and steps they can take to help keep their children safe.
+Here's what to know about the danger of hot cars, and steps you can take to help keep your child safe.

-• Heat stroke is the leading cause of non-crash, vehicle-related deaths in children under 15.
-Heat stroke happens when the body is not able to cool itself quickly enough.
+Heatstroke is the leading cause of non-crash, vehicle-related deaths in children under age 15.
+Heatstroke happens when the body is not able to cool itself quickly enough.

-• Cars heat up quickly!
-In just 10 minutes, a car can heat up 20 degrees F.
+Cars heat up quickly!
+In just 10 minutes, a car can heat up 20 degrees F. It's also important to know that:

 • Because of climate change, we can expect more days to be hotter.
 Also, hotter days can happen throughout the year.

 Keep in mind: Any parent or caregiver, even a very loving and attentive one, can forget a child is in the back seat.
-Being especially busy or distracted or having a change from the usual routine increases the risk.
+Being especially busy or distracted increases the risk.
+To prevent the unthinkable, here are key safety reminders:

-• If someone else is driving your child, always check to make sure he has arrived safely.
+5. If someone else is driving your child, always check to make sure they have arrived safely.

-• Keep your car locked when it is parked to prevent a curious child from entering when no one is around.
-Many hot car deaths have occurred when a child mistakenly locks himself inside.
+7. Keep your car locked when it is parked to prevent a curious child from entering when no one is around.
+One in 4 hot car deaths happen when a child mistakenly locks themselves inside.

-Important Tip: If a child is missing, always check the pool first, and then the car, including the trunk!
+If a child is missing, always check the pool first if you have one—and then the car, including the trunk!

 If the child is not responsive or is in pain, immediately: